 Buffered Creatine: Studies, so far, show this to be no more effective than regular creatine.
 The side effects are also not more or less.
-Basically, it’s about the same as creatine monohydrate, but more expensive.
+It’s about the same as creatine monohydrate, but more expensive.

 Liquid Creatine: less effective than regular creatine when you buy it in liquid form due to the creatine degrading over a few days.
 If you make liquid creatine by adding creatine to water is fine, but over days the creatine will break down.

-Creatine Malate: has been shown to be more water soluble than regular creatine and the malate may add some benefit, but it’s basically the same effectiveness as regular creatine.
+Creatine Malate: has been shown to be more water-soluble than regular creatine and the malate may add some benefit, but it’s the same effectiveness as regular creatine.

 Pills, Capsules, or Powered Creatine: Which is the Best Form?